Code-Inside/Blog/_posts/2014-09-01-WordPress-To-Jekyll-Migration-And-Language-Switch.md

 tags: [Migration, Jekyll, WordPress, Blog, GitHub Pages]
 ---
 {% include JB/setup %}
-# Wordpress to Jekyll Migration and Language switch

 First blog post on our new Blog Engine - [Jekyll on GitHub Pages](https://pages.github.com/)!
 Oliver and I made the decision to move from WordPress to Jekyll last month.